Next German federal election: Date assignment

 In both cases, federal snap elections would have to take place on a Sunday or national holiday no later than 60 days after the dissolution.
-(Note: Possibility 1 has not happened since 1949; possibility 2 has been used a total of four times (in 1972, 1982, 2005, and 2025).)
+(Note: Possibility 1 has not occurred yet; possibility 2 has been used a total of four times to call the snap elections of 1972, 1983, 2005, and 2025).)
 No elections can be held during a state of defense; if this prolongs a legislative period, new elections must be held no later than six months after the end of the state of defense.

 Electoral system

 Bundestag ballot from the 2025 election in the Kassel district.
 The column for the constituency vote (with the name, occupation, and address of each candidate) is on the left in black print; the column for the party list vote (showing top five list candidates in the state) is on the right in blue print.

 Germany uses the mixed-member proportional representation system, a system of proportional representation combined with elements of first-past-the-post voting.
 Every elector has two votes: a constituency vote (first vote) and a party list vote (second vote).
 Based solely on the first votes, 299 members are elected in single-member constituencies by first-past-the-post voting.
-The proportional distribution of seats among the parties is calculated on the basis of the second votes.
+The proportional distribution of the Bundestag's 630 seats among the parties is calculated on the basis of the second votes.
 The seats won by a party through the second votes are then distributed internally among the states, depending on how many second votes the party received in the individual states (the Sainte-Laguë method is used both for the distribution of seats between the parties and for the internal distribution of a party's seats among the states).
-In most cases, the number of constituencies won by a party in a given state does not exactly correspond to the number of seats to which the party is entitled in that state proportionally.
+In most cases, the number of constituencies won by a party in a given state (via first votes) does not exactly correspond to the number of seats to which the party is entitled in that state proportionally (via second votes).
 This is balanced in two different ways: